 What to Serve with Spanish Cod

 This is a one-pan meal that gives you everything you need.
 However, a hunk of crusty bread is perfect for mopping up all the juices.
-A side salad is a refreshing side and if you are looking for more carbs, serve with your favourite rice or pasta.
+A green salad makes a refreshing side or how about a delicious and refreshing Chilled Gazpacho Soup! if you are looking for more carbs, serve with your favourite rice or pasta.

 Keep leftovers in the fridge for up to 3 days.
 Reheat in a 350 degree oven, microwave or sauté pan.
 The vegetable/bean mixture will last up to 5 days.